-Avoid certain medicines—especially aspirin , blood thinners, and medicines that cause drowsiness
+Avoid certain medications—especially aspirin , blood thinners, and medications that cause drowsiness

 Talk to your doctor about any medication you are taking.Do not take any new medication without your doctor's permission until your concussion is fully healed.

-This includes over-the-counter medication and supplements.Avoid use of alcohol and illegal drugs.
+This includes over-the-counter medication and supplements.Avoid the use of alcohol and illegal drugs.

 To prevent concussions with recreational activities and sports: